What is ZFS (Zettabyte File System)?

 Snapshots

 Snapshots correspond to copies of the file system at a specific time.
-It is very fast to allow backups or backups almost instantly, except that these copies are read-only.
+It is swift to allow backups or backups almost instantly, except that these copies are read-only.

 Clones